CVE-2025-15558: CWE-427 Uncontrolled Search Path Element in Docker Docker CLI

 Technical Summary

 CVE-2025-15558 is a vulnerability classified under CWE-427 (Uncontrolled Search Path Element) affecting Docker CLI on Windows platforms up to version 29.1.5.
 The issue arises because the Docker CLI searches for plugin binaries in the directory C:\ProgramData\Docker\cli-plugins, which is not created by default.
 This allows a low-privileged attacker with local access to create this directory and place malicious executables named as legitimate Docker CLI plugins (e.g., docker-compose.exe, docker-buildx.exe).
-When a victim user launches Docker Desktop or invokes Docker CLI plugin features, these malicious binaries are executed.
-If the Docker CLI is run with elevated privileges, this can lead to privilege escalation, allowing the attacker to execute arbitrary code with higher privileges.
-The vulnerability is specific to Windows binaries that use the Docker CLI plugin manager code from github.com/docker/cli/cli-plugins/manager.
-Non-Windows binaries and projects not using this plugin manager are not affected.
-The CVSS 4.0 score is 7.0 (high severity), reflecting the local attack vector, low complexity, no required authentication, and high impact on confidentiality, integrity, and availability.
-No public exploits have been reported yet, but the vulnerability poses a significant risk due to the common use of Docker in development and production environments on Windows.
+When a victim user launches Docker Desktop or invokes Docker CLI plugin features, the malicious binaries are executed.
+If the Docker CLI is running with elevated privileges, this can lead to privilege escalation, allowing the attacker to execute arbitrary code with higher privileges.
+The vulnerability is specific to Windows binaries that use the github.com/docker/cli/cli-plugins/manager package for plugin management and does not affect non-Windows versions or projects not using this plugin manager.
+The CVSS 4.0 score is 7.0 (high), reflecting local attack vector with low complexity, no authentication required, but user interaction needed.
+The vulnerability impacts confidentiality, integrity, and availability due to potential arbitrary code execution and privilege escalation.
+No patches or exploits in the wild are currently reported, but the risk is significant given Docker's widespread use in development and production environments on Windows.

 Potential Impact